hihipy/hihipy.github.io/README.md

 ### BUG-009: Bar chart favicon reads as cellular signal strength

-**Symptom:** Original favicon (three vertical ascending bars) was visually ambiguous — read as cellular signal indicator rather than data analytics.
+**Symptom:** Original favicon (three vertical ascending bars) was visually ambiguous, reading as a cellular signal indicator rather than data analytics.

 **Cause:** Vertical bars of uniformly increasing height are the universal symbol for cellular signal strength in mobile UIs (status bar icons).
 The bar chart shape, while semantically correct for "data analytics," is visually overloaded.